Location: Northeastern British Columbia, about 37 kilometers from

 (potentially) good views of Williston Lake.

-Of note: (Almost) no signs
+(Almost) no signs

 to the trail, remote wilderness area, no cell phone signal, mosquitoes,

 several long steep stretches, the trail is getting overgrown, no tree